underground-software/ILKD_course_materials/help.md

 * What you were doing when the error occurred and what steps are needed for someone to reproduce it

-* Any input or output remotely relevant to the error, include as applicable all of the following:
+* Any input or output remotely relevant to the error

+* Include as applicable all of the following:

     * The command you ran and the output